loichiilek/eNETS_Demo_Android/README.md

 ```
 **3. MainActivity.java**

-Mainly for the calling of the method from within the additional SDK library. **Do include the library first.**
+Mainly for the calling of the method from within the additional SDK library. **Include the library first.**
 ```
 sendPaymentRequest(String key, String hmac, String txnReq, final PaymentCallback var4, final AppCompatActivity var5)
 ```